-Almost exactly eight years later - on this day, June 18th, 1995 – when New Zealand met England in that year’s World Cup semi-final, England were beaten after 20-year-old man-mountain Jonah Lomu scored four tries for the Kiwis.
+Almost exactly eight years later - on June 18, 1995 – when New Zealand met England in that year’s World Cup semi-final, England were beaten after 20-year-old man-mountain Jonah Lomu scored four tries for the Kiwis.

 Frustrated England captain Will Carling said: “He’s a freak and the sooner he goes away the better.”

 It was a remark laced with English humour, because Carling, one of the England backs trampled over by Lomu, in fact had great respect for his formidable opponent.
-And when, in 2015, Lomu tragically died at the age of 40 after a heart attack, Carling said:
+And when, on November 18, 2015, Lomu tragically died at the age of only 40 after a heart attack associated with liver disease, Carling said:

 “I am so sad to hear of his death.
 He was Rugby’s first global star.
 What a player – and, more important, what a good guy.
 He was gentle off the field; awesome and unstoppable on it.”